uwdata/termite-data-server/README.md

 Two demo scripts are included in this repository.

-Executing the following command will download the 20newsgroups dataset (18828 documents), build a LDA topic model with 20 latent topics, and launch the web server.
+Executing the following command will download the 20newsgroups dataset (18828 documents), build a LDA topic model with 20 latent topics using MALLET, and launch the web server.

 ```
 ./demo-20newsgroups.sh
 ```

-Executing the following command will download the InfoVis dataset (449 documents with metadata), build a LDA topic model with 20 latent topics, and launch the web server.
+Executing the following command will download the InfoVis dataset (449 documents with metadata), build a LDA topic model with 20 latent topics using MALLET, and launch the web server.

 ```
 ./demo-infovis.sh